jarum3/discordBot325-Progress3/README.md

 Since Discord puts a rate limit to the number of times you can submit commands in a given day, that's handled in a separate file.
 Run [deploy-commands.js](deploy-commands.js) after adding any new command files, or on a new bot.

+## Documentation
+This source code is documented using several features specific to [Typedoc](https://typedoc.org/).
+This documentation can be generated using npm run docs, and can be hosted anywhere.
+Given the nature of many event handler and command handler modules, many of these are documented as the entire source file, rather than an individual function.

 # Description of progress

 ## To-do